 When working with a child with dyslexia, they may need many and frequent opportunities to keep practising.
 So try different word games and you and your child can both have fun learning!

-Annemarie Ranson has worked for Explore Learning for over seven years.
-She has a personal passion for helping children with dyslexia and has supported many families since joining Explore Learning.
+Annemarie Ranson has worked for Explore Learning for over eight years.
+She has a personal passion for helping children with dyslexia read and write, and has supported many families since joining Explore Learning.